 She was seen in the Vuguru-produced web series "We Need Help," launched in September 2013 on Yahoo!
 Hines and costar Rachael Harris played exaggerated versions of themselves as actresses who share a personal assistant.
 In addition to creating and producing the show, she also directed all the episodes.

-In addition, Hines' feature film directorial debut, "Serious Moonlight," was released this past December through Magnolia Films.
-The film premiered with critical acclaim at the 2009 Tribeca Film Festival.
+Hines' feature film directorial debut "Serious Moonlight" was released in 2009 through Magnolia Films.
+The film premiered with critical acclaim at the Tribeca Film Festival.
 The screenplay was written by the late Adrienne Shelly, who directed Hines in the critically acclaimed "Waitress."
-The film is a dark comedy centered on the troubled marriage of a high-powered female attorney played by Meg Ryan, who learns that her husband (Timothy Hutton) is about to leave her for another woman.
+The film is a dark comedy centered on the troubled marriage of a high-powered female attorney (played by Meg Ryan) who learns that her husband (Timothy Hutton) is about to leave her for another woman.

-Hines is also one of Hollywood's busiest actresses, with starring roles in a number of critically acclaimed feature films and box office hits, including "The Ugly Truth," "RV," "Waitress," "The Grand," and "Bart Got a Room."
+Hines is one of Hollywood's busiest film actresses with starring roles in a number of feature films, including "Cold Turkey," "The Ugly Truth," "RV," "Waitress," "The Grand" and "Bart Got a Room."